nogurtMon/pgMaps/README.md

 <img src="public/postgres-frontend-logo1.png" width="300" />

-**An open-source web interface for PostGIS databases.** Import spatial data, visualize it on an interactive map, and share it with anyone.
-Runs locally or self-hosted on Docker or Vercel.
+**An open-source web interface for PostGIS databases.** Import spatial data, visualize it on a map and share it with anyone.
+Runs locally or self-hosted.

 - Visualize large spatial datasets
 - Import anything (ArcGIS feature server, gpkg, geojson, kml, shp, csv, xlsx)